 \section{Abstract}

 We study the computational complexity of the \FO model checking problem on interval graphs, i.e., intersection graphs of intervals on the real line.
-The main positive result is that this problem can be solved in time $O(n\log n)$ for $n$-vertex interval graphs with representations containing only intervals with lengths from a prescribed finite set.
-We complement this result by showing that the same is not true if the lengths are restricted to any set that is dense in some open subset, e.g., in the set $(1,1+\varepsilon)$.
+The main positive result is that \FO model checking and successor-invariant \FO model checking can be solved in time $O(n\log n)$ for $n$-vertex interval graphs with representations containing only intervals with lengths from a prescribed finite set.
+We complement this result by showing that the same is not true if the lengths are restricted to any set that is dense in an open subset, e.g.~in the set $(1,1+\varepsilon)$.